 It should be noted that while the above cooking instructions are the very basic method of cooking wild rice, there are many variations possible.

-You can flavor the wild rice with garlic, finely chopped onions and carrot, herbs, or even spices.
+You can flavor the wild rice with garlic, finely chopped onions, carrots, herbs, or even spices.

 FAQ